-The project has also seen the STEM Centre and Dungannon Primary School partner with nine European stakeholders from Italy, Bulgaria and Spain, each sharing learning experiences and best practice.
+The project will also see the College and Primary School partner with 9 stakeholders representing various education and social groups from Italy, Bulgaria and Spain, each sharing learning experiences and best practice.

 The GardenstoGrow project is addressed to primary school and nursery teachers and practitioners and offers them an innovative methodology, tools and materials for fostering inclusive attitudes from a very important early stage of child development (0-6 years) through horticulture.

 Mr Thompson, Principal of Dungannon Primary School, believes this is a fantastic opportunity for both the school and the college to work closer together and to obtain ideas from the partner organisations when providing experiences for young people to learn from and to enjoy the outside environment.
 Mr Thompson said;

 “I am excited about the new working partnership between our school and the college and am looking forward to the enhancement of our school grounds as we continue to enrich the learning experiences of our pupils.”